 Cell contains specific text

 To check if a cell contains specific text, you can use the SEARCH function together with the ISNUMBER function.
-In the generic version, substring is the specific text you are looking for, and text represents text in the cell you are checking.
+In the generic version, substring is the specific text you are looking for, and text represents text in the cell you are testing.
+In the example shown, the formula in D5 is:

 This formula returns TRUE if the substring is found, and FALSE if not.